karlok/godotui-essentials/addons/godotui_essentials/DOCUMENTATION.md

 #### `test_all_components.gd`

-This EditorScript creates a comprehensive test scene containing all GodotUI components (GUIPanel, GUIButton, GUIDialog, and GUITooltip).
+This EditorScript creates a comprehensive test scene containing all GodotUI components (GUIPanel, GUIButton, and GUIDialog).
 It demonstrates:

 - How to create components programmatically
 - How to properly set up parent-child relationships